 I find conflictual episodes with my daughter draining.
-So, I prefer to have the fruit bowl topped up with her favourite fruit and bake with a calculated amount of sugar that I choose to add into recipes.
+So, I prefer to have the fruit bowl topped up with her favourite fruit and bake it with a calculated amount of sugar that I choose to add to recipes.

 You may also find that planning high sugar sweets or food into your child’s meal plan helps your child build positive relationships with food.
 As a parent, you choose when to offer the sweets and the quantity that is age appropriate.